 Outdoor Air Quality

-Outdoor air pollutants can impact health, from causing short-term symptoms like shortness of breath or coughing, to playing a role in causing diseases such as asthma or respiratory illnesses.
+Outdoor air pollutants can affect health.
+They can cause short-term symptoms like shortness of breath or coughing.
+They can also play a role in causing diseases like asthma or respiratory illnesses.

 Dane County Air Quality

-- During the few days that poor air quality was reported in our community, the primary reasons were high levels of ozone and and/or fine particulate matter.
+- When we have had poor air quality, the primary causes were high levels of ozone or fine particulate matter.

 Sources of Air Pollutants

-There are many things in the air we breathe that cause pollution, but here in Dane County, we are mostly concerned with ozone and particulate matter.
+There are many things in the air we breathe that cause pollution.
+In Dane County we are mostly concerned with ozone and particulate matter.

-- Ozone located at ground level impacts the air quality and breathing it can cause health problems.
-Ground level ozone is created when exhaust from cars and industry mix with other chemicals in the air under sunny and warm conditions, mostly during the summer.
+- Ground level ozone is created when exhaust from cars and businesses mixes with other chemicals in the air.
+Breathing it can cause health problems.
+This mostly occurs during sunny and warm conditions, like in summer.

-- Particulate matter consists of tiny pieces of dust, dirt and other materials suspended in the air we breathe.
+- Particulate matter is tiny pieces of dust, dirt and other materials in the air we breathe.

 - Breathing particulate matter can be bad for your heart and lungs.